 Frank J. Kornacker & Associates, Inc., Structural Engineers, 1949–53

-General Engineers and Designers Co., associated with Woodrow B. Dolphin Wayne, 1945–53
+General Engineers and Designers Co., in association with Woodrow B. Dolphin, 1950–53

 Charles Bosworth Sociedade Civil de Engenharia Ltda, 1953–56

 Escandia Ltd., 1954–57

 Hedeager, Bosworth do Brasil S/A Engenheiros, Arquitetos e Construtores, 1956–62